 It is also important to note that safety case reports are meant to be evergreen documents that reflect continuous improvement in risk reduction.
-For onshore operations in the UK, the duty holder is required to review the safety case report during the construction of a new facility, whenever new facts or technical knowledge about safety matters become known, or whenever the operator makes a change to the safety management system that could have significant impacts on the prevention of major accidents.
-The duty holder must revise the safety report to ensure that it "remains up to date and continues to provide an accurate representation of the major accident hazards...and the
+For onshore operations in the UK, the duty holder is required to review the safety case report during the construction of a new facility, whenever new facts or technical knowledge about safety matters become known, or whenever The written safety case report is an evergreen document that must be reviewed and revised so that it reflects the existing hazards.

+the operator makes a change to the safety management system that could have significant impacts on the prevention of major accidents.180 The duty holder must revise the safety report to ensure that it "remains up to date and continues to provide an accurate representation of the major accident hazards...and the